 *The only exception is on your website.
 Don’t add UTMs when you’re linking between pages on your domain, say from a blog post to a product page.

-Yes, URLs with UTMs are ugly and weird, especially on printed pieces like collateral.
-Hide them with vanity URLs that redirect from something memorable to something trackable.
+Yes, URLs with UTMs are ugly and weird.
+That’s especially true on printed pieces like collateral.
+Hide them with vanity URLs and redirect from something memorable to something trackable.

 What UTM parameters to include